brodyreid/Homework-Problems/README.md

-# Lagrange-Interpolating-Polynomial
+# Python Homework Problems
-Function I made for a homework problem
+Functions I made for a some homework problems